n8n-io/n8n-docs/docs/hosting/isolation.md

 # Isolating n8n

-By default even a self-hosted n8n instance would send certain data to n8n.io/n8n.cloud servers.
-This allows n8n to provide users with notifcations on available updates or to allow access to workflow templates for example.
-However, in some enviroments it might be necessary to prevent n8n from communicating with these servers.
+By default, even a self-hosted n8n instance would send certain data to the n8n.io/n8n.cloud servers.
+This allows n8n to notify users of available updates or provide access to workflow templates, for example.
+However, in some environments it may be necessary to prevent n8n from communicating with these servers.

-Such a behaviour can be achieved by setting the below [environment variables](/hosting/environment-variables/):
+This can be achieved by setting the following [environment variables](/hosting/environment-variables/):

 ```
 - N8N_DIAGNOSTICS_ENABLED=false